Research programme

 Professor Andreas König

-Professor Andreas König has held the Chair of Strategic Management, Innovation and Entrepreneurship of the Faculty of Business, Economics and Information Systems, University of Passau, since 2013.
-His research output is published in leading international journals such as Administrative Science Quarterly, the Academy of Management Review and Research Policy.
+Professor Andreas König has held the Chair of Strategic Management, Innovation and Entrepreneurship of the University of Passau since 2013.

 Professor Carolin Haeussler